DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingWebAppDIRAC.rst

 If you want to run more than one instance, you have to use NGIX.
 The configuration of the NGINX is described in the next section.

-You can define the number of processes in the configuration file:  /opt/dirac/pro/WebAppDIRAC/WebApp/web.cfg
+You can define the number of processes in the configuration:

 NumProcesses = x (by default the NumProcesses is 1), where x the number of instances, you want to run Balancer = nginx